architech-boards/tibidabo-customization/source/serial_console.rst

             | Exit from Minicom        |
             +--------------------------+

-otherwise just replace */dev/ttyUSB0* with the proper device
+otherwise, just replace *@console-device@* with the proper device.

+Once you are done configuring the serial port, you are back to *minicom* main menu and you can select *exit*.